 Maria then shortened and simplified the lines of the standard 750SS tank, to better fit the lines of the frame.
 The wiring was completely revised, and fitted into a box under the tank.
 The rear subframe was shortened, and despite the single seat, it’s possible to transport a passenger after removing the rear fiberglass section.

 Adding to the aggressive look are a Firetrap exhaust system and Avon dual-sport tires—with Brooks leather tape on the grips adding a touch of class to the thuggishness.

-Head over to Maria Motorcycles’ Facebook page to follow their works in progress—a website is coming soon.
+Head over to Maria Motorcycles’ Facebook page to follow their works in progress.